apigee-127/volos/swagger/README.md

 The Volos Swagger Configuration is done directly in the Swagger 2.x document:

-The following sections discuss examples from [this](test/support/swagger.json) swagger json file.
+The following sections discuss examples from [this](test/support/swagger.yaml) swagger yaml file.

 Important: Be sure to include any referenced Volos modules in your package.json and run `npm install`.